Province of Valencia: Economy

 The València plains are known for their olive, mulberry, ilex, algaroba, orange, and palm trees, with the appearance of an "immense garden".
 Such is the fertility of the soil, that two and three crops in the year are generally obtained, and the greater part of the land returns eight per cent.
 The rice crops are the most valuable, and are chiefly produced in the tract which is irrigated by the Albufera, a large lake in the neighbourhood of València.
 Rice being the principal food of the lower classes, the crop is generally consumed in the province, with the exception of a small quantity which finds its way into Castile and Andalusia.
 The other chief product is the white mulberry, once the source of great wealth: it was worked in the silk-factories of València.
 In 1828, the produce of silk from the vega of València amounted to one million of pounds yearly, the greater part of which was exported in its raw state, but the produce has greatly increased since, owing to demands from the manufacturers of Lyon and other towns in the south of France.
 The province of València is a notable producer of satins, silk ribbons, and velvets.
 The export of fruit from Valencia is also considerable, particularly of raisins.
 The raisins are of two kinds, the muscatel, and an inferior and smaller raisin, called pasa de legia.
 The export of figs, oil, and wine from the province and ports of València is also considerable, with a wine known as Beni Carlo, which as of 1843 was shipped to Cette.
 Mercury, copper, sulphur, arsenic, argentiferous lead, iron, coal, etc. are among the mineral products, but they are procured only in small quantities.
 Today, tourism is a major source of income, with the city of Valencia and the resort towns along the coast being the primary earners during the summer months.

-Population

-The historical population is given in the following chart: